abi-noel/orchid-api-player/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.2.
 The generated webapp retreives one frame every five seconds from all cameras from the Orchid Core VMS server at https://orchid.ipconfigure.com.

+## Developer's Notes

+Much of this project involved learning on the fly.
+This was my first time using Angular services, unit testing in Angular, and only my second time interacting with an API.
+As such, some of the code may appear over-documented.
+Such comments are more for me (the developer) than those more familiar with Angular.

 The app is partially unit tested, but has poor test coverage.

+In spite of my limited knowledge and experience, I am truly proud of what I have accomplished in this project.
+Creating this app has greatly increased my understanding of Angular and APIs, although I have so much more to learn and understand (especially regarding unit testing).
+I hope to further this knowledge with many more projects in the future.

 ## Development server